k61n/dobot-m1-demo/README.md

 A custom class MyDobot is created to handle multiple DobotM1s as objects.

 In this demo connection to DobotM1s is only possible via network (connection via serial port is not supported).
-In order to allow smoothless operation on both windows and linux machines, a self-made method to search DobotM1s was implemented.
+In order to allow smooth operation on both windows and linux machines, a self-made method to search DobotM1s was implemented.
 It is assumed IP addresses are assigned by dhcp server in local network.

 Following functions are implemented:
 1) jogging;